-#7: Digital marketing and advertising tools can be highly localized.
-This capability is extremely important in cities, suburban areas and specific market territories.
-This feature means effective use of the budget, reaching the specific target audience.
+#7: Digital marketing and digital advertising tools can be highly localized.
+This capability is extremely important in targeting cities, suburban areas and specific

 #8: Better than 90 percent of prospective patients look at hospital reputation.
 Digital tools provide shape and direction for professional reputation.
 The online reputation of the facility, medical practices and physicians strongly influence the decision and selection process.

 #9: Internet users are a college educated audience.
-Over 75 percent of college grad users search for information about a health or medical issues.
+Over 75 percent of college grad internet users search for information about a health or medical issues.
 Nearly 70 percent of college graduate users search for treatment or procedure information.
-And about 50 percent of college users want information regarding specific doctors, hospital or facility.
+And about 50 percent of college users want information regarding specific doctors, and certain hospitals or healthcare facilities.

-#10: Change is the only constant in healthcare and digital marketing.
+#10: Change is the only constant in healthcare and Digital Marketing.
 The rapid changes in society, the Internet and in healthcare delivery are nonstop.
-Only digital marketing and advertising tools are versatile, flexible and responsive enough to keep pace, and continue to deliver effective results.
+Only digital marketing and advertising tools are versatile, flexible and responsive enough to keep pace, and continue to deliver effective marketing results.

-In order for any hospital, group practice or provider to effectively compete in this rapidly changing landscape—to reach, attract and retain new patients and cases—they need to work with the newest digital tools.
+In order for any hospital, group medical practice or for healthcare providers to effectively compete in this rapidly changing landscape—to reach, attract and retain new patients and cases—they need to work with the newest digital tools.
 Online marketing, digital advertising, social media platforms and other technology tools reach and engage today’s audience.
 What’s more, these ever-present tools are sophisticated and highly effective.